hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 If no other configuration is specified, and when it detects it is running in a kubernetes pod, the provider will try to use the service account token from the `/var/run/secrets/kubernetes.io/serviceaccount/token` path.
-Detection of in-cluster execution is based on the sole availability both of the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables, with non empty values.
+Detection of in-cluster execution is based on the sole availability of both of the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables, with non-empty values.

 ```hcl
 provider "kubernetes" {